Edit Content

 We also review lifestyle habits, stress levels, and diet to understand the full picture.

-IBS treatment focuses on reducing symptoms, improving daily comfort, and preventing flare ups.
+IBS treatment focuses on reducing symptoms, improving daily comfort, and preventing flare-ups.
 Your plan may include:

 Medication